Xeriscaping: What It Is and Plants

 Xeriscaping is the creation of gardens designed to reduce water consumption through the use of useful resources for the optimal growth of related ornamental species.
 It is important not to confuse efficient or reduced consumption with lack of irrigation.
 In the same way, the species used for them are not reduced to the exclusive use of succulents.

-The objective of Xeriscaping is to achieve maximum sustainability, reducing water consumption and maintaining its aesthetic function, to preserve the environment.
+The objective of Xeriscaping is to achieve maximum sustainability, reduce water consumption, maintain its aesthetic function, and preserve the environment.
 It is a highly recommended option for urban gardens since, in addition to reducing water consumption, they incorporate other elements that increase their ecological value, such as low energy consumption, the use of natural fertilizers and insecticides, or the use of recycled elements.

 How do we know if a garden meets the requirements to be considered a Xeriscaping garden?
 It is very simple.
 Xeriscaping consumes only a quarter of the water used by a conventional garden.
 In addition, they have a wealth of native flora and fauna capable of coexisting and growing with the same humidity and temperature requirements.